 For any welfare or pastoral assistance students may need, each college has its own Student Support Office as a point of touch.

-The university provides a number of accommodation options for undergraduate and postgraduate students.
+The Durham University provides a number of accommodation options for undergraduate and postgraduate students.
 Activities and facilities for training, sports, the arts, socialising, leisure and welfare are provided as well.
 Nearly all Durham University colleges have fully catered accommodation, with excellent study, socialization and exercise facilities.
 From historical buildings to new purpose-built residences, there are a variety of shared or single study and ensuite rooms available.
 Each college also has its own Student Support Office as a point of contact for any welfare or pastoral assistance students may need.

 Catered accommodation costs £7640- £8130 per year and self catered costs £5385- £5874 per year.